xWhatsherfacex/YummyMod/README.md

 ## YummyMod
 Yummy!
 Aims to be a realistic and challenging overhaul to the minecraft food and cooking system, with the widest range of new and exciting foods.
+Craft your favorite meal from scratch and don't forget to clean those dirty dishes!

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)